Skip to content

 Ekran Resmi 2024-10-10 17.50.44

 Expressions not only allow you to access specific fields from data but also let you process the data before passing it to an input.
-At the top of the Expression Box, you can choose from different expression types.
+At the top of the Expression Box, you will see a blue-colored link as shown by the arrow below.
+Clicking this will open a menu so that you can choose from different expression types.

 Expression Types